 The 2020 extensions also include other small features:

-As part of the 2020 enhancements, Arm is introducing two new extensions as part of the Future Architecture Technologies program.
-Future Architecture Technologies are not released architectures, but those for which we want to share advance information to enable the ecosystem to prepare.
+As part of the 2020 enhancements, Arm is introducing a new extension as part of the Future Architecture Technologies program.
+Future Architecture Technologies are not released architectures, but those for which we want to share information in advance, to enable the ecosystem to prepare.

 BRBE captures a recent sequence of branches in an easily consumable format.
 This information can be used for debugging or fed into profiling tools for hot-spot analysis and AutoFDO.

 This blog provides a brief introduction to the latest features included in the Armv8-A architecture as Armv8.7-A, and some information on Future Architecture Technologies.
 More detailed information will soon be available on our Developer website.